Why One Digital Agency Started with 50% of the Team Dedicated to Sales

 Do you want to grow faster while also staying nimble like a small agency?
 Growing your agency means growing your team.
-One agency actually did it by dedicating half of its team to sales.
+One agency actually did it by early-on dedicating half of its team to sales.
 Sometimes it just takes a simple change of focus or a deeper look at the effectiveness of your processes to find meaningful success.

 In today’s episode we’ll cover: